markravinet/genotyping_pipeline/README.md

 nextflow run 2_call_variants.nf --bams bams.list --windows sparrow_genome_windows.list
 ```

-As with all the scripts, you can use the `-resume` option to rerun from a checkpoint if it fails for any reason.
+As above, you can use the `--ref` option to set the location of a specific reference genome.
+Furthermore, as with all the scripts, you can use the `-resume` option to rerun from a checkpoint if it fails for any reason.

 ### Script outputs